morsycikk/VapeLite/README.md

 **Creator and Copyright Owner:** https://www.youtube.com/channel/UC8S2X9kdPqy7FMy0vEpKunA and https://www.youtube.com/channel/UCr8WVt4FKAxCCWCXNbtDs9A

-**With VapeClient Client, not allowed create videos, to install or publish to YouTube or other video sites**
+**With VapeLite Client, not allowed create videos, to install or publish to YouTube or other video sites**